D.I.Why? When financial advice costs less than Doing It Yourself

 With an investment pot of around £1.45m, our client will save around £2,500 a year compared to their current non-advised offering.

-Of course, we could talk about how we deliver huge value to our clients and help prevent them from making expensive mistakes with their retirement planning, but this blog is solely focused on how this client saved money!
+Of course, we could talk about how we deliver huge value to our clients and help prevent them from making expensive mistakes with their retirement planning, but this blog is focused solely on how this client saved money!

 Cherry picking?